Maria Hrebinetska: Career

+After the closing of the Sadovs'kyi Theater, she performed with the L'viv Ukrainian Discourse Theater (Театр Української Бесіди), as well as in Uzhhorod and Prague, where she joined the Ukrainian National Chorus under the direction of Oleksandr Koshyts'.
+She traveled with the Chorus to the United States in 1922 and toured with them until 1924.

 In 1922, she joined the Ukrainian National Chorus under the direction of Oleksandr Koshyts'.
+There, Maria became a chorister for the Ukrainian Republican Choral Chapel under the direction of an outstanding conductor.
 Hrebinetska traveled with the Chorus to the United States in 1922 and toured with them until 1924.
 Her brother Mykhailo Hrebinetsky also performed in the Chorus.

 From 1923 to 1928, Hrebinetska sang in People's House in New York (1923-1928).
 In 1931, Hrebinetska joined a violinist Roman Prydatkevych and pianist Alisa Korchak to form the ensemble "Ukrainian Trio" in New York City.
 She remained the soloist of the ensemble “Ukrainian Trio” until 1934.

 In the 1930s, Hrebinetska married Nestor Novovirskyi.

 In 1941, she graduated from the Washington Irving Evening High School in New York City with a Gold Medal for Scholarship, awarded annually to the highest ranking student of the graduating class.
 Thanks to this scholarship she could attend Hunter College, from which she graduated in 1949.

+In her youth, Maria Hrebinetska was one of the most prominent Ukrainian singers in North America and over the years she began to act mainly as an accompanist or director.
 For nearly 20 years, Hrebinetska taught voice and piano in New York City at the Ukrainian National Home and at the studio of the Surma Book and Music Company that she co-founded in 1944.

 Maria Hrebinetska died on 15 August 1972 in New York.
+She died after being struck by a taxi on the way to visit her sick husband in the hospital.

+Legacy

+Hrebinetska's contributions to Ukrainian cultural life were immeasurable.
+She facilitated the popularization of Ukrainian music and theater both in Ukraine and the United States, and her work played a crucial role in preserving and promoting Ukrainian cultural heritage during a period of great upheaval.

+Hrebinetska's legacy has continued long after her death.
+Her recordings of Ukrainian folk songs are still highly regarded, and her performances on stage are remembered as some of the greatest in Ukrainian theater history.
+Nowadays, Hrebinetska appears as a cultural icon and a symbol of Ukrainian identity both in Ukraine and in the United States.